 Preliminary analysis shows that Macalester will likely need to offset or develop offsite renewable energy for 48 percent of its emissions by 2025.
 Well-researched and tracked “traditional” offsets or off-site renewable energy generation should be implemented after energy efficiency and on-site renewable energy options are in place.

-We will reach out to regional, national, and international higher education and sustainability networks for inspiration, assistance, and joint endeavors.
+We regularly collaborate with regional, national, and international higher education and sustainability networks for inspiration, assistance, and joint endeavors.
 Collaboration will occur across hierarchical lines, incorporating ideas of our students, staff, faculty, alumni, parents, and community experts.

 For more information, see Macalester College Sustainability Plan.

-As part of on ongoing effort to educate about climate issues, Macalester students have attended the UN Climate Change Negotiations as observers.
-Check out the blog posts from Paris in 2015 and Morocco in 2016.
+As part of on ongoing effort to educate about climate issues, Macalester students, faculty, and staff have attended numerous UN Climate Change Negotiations as observers.
+The delegates from Macalester shared their experiences using the Macalester COP Blog.